 Sharon Hill, VCE Coordinator, Seymour College, VIC

 Case Study: Yea High School

-Yea High School is located approximately one and a half hours from Melbourne, Victoria.
-A small school with only one Year 12 class, the school has limited teachers and resources.
-It is the students from these kinds of schools that benefit most from RESN's work.
+Yea High School is located in rural Victoria.
+A small school with only one Year 12 class, Yea High has limited teachers and resources.
+These are the students from these kinds of schools that benefit most from RESN's work.

 Since graduating, she has since joined the RESN team as a volunteer and English tutor, giving younger students the opportunity to excel as she did.
 Bruce Skewes, Principal of Yea High School, explained that “the opportunity to access something like this for country schools is huge... if [RESN] can be introduced to more and more country schools, I think they’ll benefit too.”

 Aspirations and Engagement

 Sharon Hill, VCE Coordinator at Seymour College, recently told us that “one of the biggest issues for country kids is aspiration...many of our students wouldn’t have seen what a university looks like”.
 Many of these students do not have family members who have received higher education, and find themselves without role models to whom they can turn.
 Consequently, student motivation and engagement is lower, with 15% fewer students completing their [high school education] in some regional areas (Lamb, Glover & Walstab, 2014).

 RESN has been able to help many students identify and reach for their goals.
 Over several years, RESN representatives have visited schools and shared their experience.
 As Sharon Hill confirmed, “it’s good for them to have that exposure...it opens students’ perspectives in terms of what options are available to them”.
 Not only do we provide academic support to students, but we provide a level of engagement which is otherwise lacking, and we continue to highlight the possibilities available to regional and rural students, helping to "improve aspirations" (Sharon Hill).

 Letters of recommendation from schools, partners, and advisers are available upon request.